eliassun/ipsec/README.md

 both IPSec remote VPN and OpenVPN. e.g. iOS can use the e-mail and the token to login VPN service.
 Then the MacOS/Win still can use the same e-mail and the same token to login the OpenVPN.

+1st step: Configure SAML App in IDP(e.g. Okta) ---> one time deal

+2nd step: Configure this App with the result of 1st step --> one time deal

+3nd step: Generate token for iOS/MacOS/Win/Linux VPN login ---> For every new login.
+One login can last 1-24 hours, it depends on settings.

+For "1st step", it will configure an App in Okta, including the "App Name",  "Single Sign On URL", "Entity ID"("Audience Restriction") and "Attributes".
+Then configure users(e-mail) to use this App.

+For "2nd step", go to this demo website, configure the "App Name", """Single Sign On URL" and "Entity ID" into "Add SAML App".
+Then Add the users(e-mail) into "Add User".

+After the "2nd step", go to "List Apps AND Generate Token" to get a new token to login VPN service.
+The username to login VPN service is the e-mail to login Okta/SAML IDP.

 # Demo: IPSec Site-to-Site VPN